 - Teeth that have been improperly restored or are out of alignment

 - Poor nutrition and unhealthy digestion, which could cause chronic inflammation and affect all joints in the body, such as in patients with rheumatoid arthritis

 - Emotional stress, such as illustrated by a study by Lei and colleagues in Cranio (April 28, 2016).

 - Lack of sleep

 - Infection in the joint

-Further, NBC News invited a Dr. Jefferson on that confirmed all of these issues.
-He also says that while many people may blame genetics on poor aesthetics, it could actually be something as mouth breathing:
+NBC News invited Dr. Jefferson on that confirmed all of these issues.
+He also says that while many people may blame genetics on poor aesthetics, it could actually be something like mouth breathing:

 As Dr. Yosh Jefferson, a New Jersey functional orthodontist, explains, “Mouth-breathing also irritates the tonsils and adenoids, so you have a double whammy where the sinuses are congested, which causes further blockage of the upper airway.”
 Now you really can’t breathe out of that nose.
 What’s more, when you take in oxygen through your nose, it passes over the mucous membrane and into the sinuses, which produces nitric oxide, which your body needs for all the smooth muscles, like your heart and your blood vessels.
 So when you’re not breathing through your nose, your blood actually isn’t getting all the oxygen it needs to function properly.

 Jefferson believes breathing though the mouth is often an overlooked root cause of many health and behavioral problems, particularly in school-age kids. (“Just think of the child,” he says.
 “How do you think they’re doing in school?
 These kids are tired, they’re irritable, they can’t concentrate in school.
 And a lot of these kids (may be) diagnosed with ADD and hyperactivity.”)